nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## Introduction

 Welcome to our **Residential College 4 Housing Database (RC4HDB)** developer's guide.
-In case you do not already know what **RC4HDB** is, it is a desktop application which streamlines the daily workflow of [RC4](#glossary) housing management staff, by providing a specialised solution to their resident and venue management needs.
+In case you do not already know what **RC4HDB** is, it is a desktop application which streamlines the daily workflow of [RC4](#glossary) housing management staff, by providing a specialised features which solve their resident and venue management needs.

 ### Purpose